josmar-crwdstffng/angular/aio/content/tutorial/toh-pt6.md

 </div>

 Remember that the component *class* does not subscribe to the `heroes$` *observable*.
-That's the job of the [`AsyncPipe`](#asyncpipe) in the template.
+That is the job of the [`AsyncPipe`](#asyncpipe) in the template.

 #### Try it

 Run the application again.
 In the *Dashboard*, enter some text in the search box.
-If you enter characters that match any existing hero names, you'll see something like this.
+If you enter characters that match any existing hero names, you will see something like this.

 <div class="lightbox">